open-telemetry/opentelemetry-specification/README.md

 Questions that need additional attention can be brought to the regular specifications meeting.
-EU and US timezone friendly meeting is held every Tuesday at 8 AM pacific time.
+EU and US timezone friendly meeting is held every Tuesday at 8 AM Pacific time.
 Meeting notes are held in the [Google doc](https://docs.google.com/document/d/1pdvPeKjA8v8w_fGKAN68JjWBmVJtPCpqdi9IZrd6eEo).
-APAC timezone friendly meeting is held Tuesdays, 4PM pacific time.
+APAC timezone friendly meetings are held on request.
 See [OpenTelemetry calendar](https://github.com/open-telemetry/community#calendar).

 Escalations to technical committee may be made over the